Has ‘Game of Thrones’ Promo Confirmed Daenerys Targaryen Meeting Jon Snow?

 A post shared by Emilia Clarke ♡ (@daenerystargaryen) on

-The latest Game of Thrones promoshows three major characters in three different locations.
+The latest Game of Thrones promo shows three major characters in three different locations.
 There is King of the North, Jon Snow, who appears to be at Winterfell.
-Cersei, the first woman to sit in the Iron Throne, seems to be in the Red Keep.
+Cersei, the first woman to sit on the Iron Throne, seems to be in the Red Keep.
 It is Daenerys Targaryen’s location that is intriguing here.
 The mother of three dragons is sitting on a stone-like seat.
 There is every possibility that Khaleesi is at Dragonstone.
 In that case, the Season 7 teaser has given fans enough reasons to believe that she is meeting Jon Snow.
 For those who do not know the connection between Dragonstone and Daenerys, it is the ancestral seat of House Targaryen in Westeros.
 The new trailer might have confirmed the set leaks, as reported by the Watchers on the Wall.

 For Game of Thrones, there is a critical significance of a meeting between Jon Snow, played by Kit Harington, and Daenerys, played by Emilia Clarke.
 As White Walkers come dangerously close, these two extraordinary leaders must decide if they should collaborate for a greater cause.
 Now, Jon Snow is not that interested in the Iron Throne, not as much as Daenerys wants to capture it.
 His focus is more on fighting the White Walkers and protecting the Wall.
 These two have enough reasons to collaborate.